LawBreakers

-LawBreakers is a defunct first-person shooter video game developed by Boss Key Productions and published by Nexon.
-It was released worldwide on August 8, 2017, for Microsoft Windows and PlayStation 4.
-Physical copies were distributed by Limited Run Games.
-LawBreakers attempted to expand on the traditional FPS approach by introducing low gravity gameplay and followed the character selection mechanics that are popular in other objective based FPS games.
+LawBreakers is a discontinued first-person shooter video game developed by Boss Key Productions and published by Nexon.
+It was released for PlayStation 4 and Windows on August 8, 2017.

+LawBreakers attempted to expand on the traditional FPS approach by introducing low-gravity gameplay and followed the character selection mechanics that are popular in other objective-based FPS games.

-Despite positive critical reception, LawBreakers sold poorly, leading to the game's servers being shut off on September 14, 2018.
+Despite generally positive reviews from critics, LawBreakers sold poorly, leading to the game's servers being shut down on September 14, 2018.

 Gameplay

 Two teams of five players competed against each other to complete the objective of the match, with one side playing as "Law" and the other side playing as the "Breakers".
 Though each faction featured its own character roster, each Role in the game featured a unique set of weapons, equipment, and playstyle, all of which were the same for each Role in both teams.
 The gameplay modes included the following: